-F. Sexual Battery PD: Rape, PD: Sexual Offense:
+F. Rape or Sexual Offense PD: Rape, PD: Sexual Offense:

-A student shall not attempt or engage in non-consensual sexual penetration with another person.
+A student shall not attempt or engage in nonconsensual sexual penetration with another person. (see page 30 for full definition).

 Minimum: Level III Response(s) (see page 10)

 Rule 28 ALCOHOL, TOBACCO AND OTHER DRUGS (Responsibility/Citizenship): A student shall not use, purchase, sell, distribute, be under the influence of or possess any kind of tobacco, alcoholic beverage, paraphernalia, controlled substance (as defined by state law) or illegal or counterfeit substance.